LinkWellNodes/Documentation/docs/knowledgebase/Verifiable-Random-Numbers-Guide.md

 ### **Step 3**: Verify the random number(s)

-You have two options for verifying your random number(s).
+You have two options for verifying your random number(s):

 :::tip
 You must wait for respective seed's epoch to end (every 6 hours) before you can verify your random number(s).
 Epochs end at the following times each day: